ashaker-2/Platform/Requiremets/Design/Application/SystemMonitor.md

 The SystemMonitor component provides the following core functionalities:

 1. **Initialization (SystemMonitor_Init)**: Initialize internal data structures for fault storage and system health metrics.
-2. **Report Fault (SysMon_ReportFault)**: Receive fault notifications from other modules, classify them by severity and domain, and record them in an internal fault log.
+2. **Report Fault (SysMon_ReportFaultStatus)**: Receive fault notifications from other modules, classify them by severity and domain, and record them in an internal fault log.
 3. **Periodic Monitoring (SysMon_MainFunction)**: This is the module's primary periodic function.
 It is responsible for:
    * Calculating and monitoring CPU load.
    * Monitoring FreeRTOS task stack High Water Marks (HWM).